Related Topics

 Where can you get the Medicare-covered pneumonia vaccine?

-“As we age, our immune systems can weaken, making us more susceptible to certain diseases and infections like pneumonia, COVID, and the flu,” said Kathleen Cameron, Senior Director of the NCOA Center for Healthy Aging.
-“Vaccines help bolster the immune response, providing highly effective protection against serious and potentially deadly complications.
+“As we age, we’re more susceptible to certain diseases and infections like pneumonia, COVID, and the flu,” said Dorothea Vafiadis, Senior Director of NCOA’s Center for Healthy Aging.
+“Evidence-based vaccines are a safe and effective prevention tool.
+They help bolster the immune response, providing highly effective protection against serious and potentially deadly complications.
 It's critical for older adults to talk to their doctor about their vaccination needs and schedule to make sure they're well-protected year-round.”

 Sources